 - provides training in river assessment methods

-- develops skills and knowledge in the theory and practice of river restoration
+- develops your skills and knowledge in the theory and practice of river restoration

 - develops transferable skills in field and lab methods, project management, statistical analysis, Geographical Information Systems (GIS) and the use of remotely sensed data, report writing, problem solving and presenting